Alert

 When a second injury is reported, either by the worker, treatment provider or medical reporting, determine if the injury occurred as a direct result of:

-• A WCB approved medical or rehabilitation treatment for a compensable injury, or
+• A WCB approved medical or rehabilitation treatment for a compensable injury.
+WCB-approved medical or rehabilitation treatment does not include modified duties or re-employment services, or

 • A weakened limb or failure of a prosthesis or appliance related to a compensable injury.